omaraaa/zig-r/README.md

 # zig-r
-A zig library the provides a type to mark resources, a method to clean resources, and a resource tracker to catch any leaks.
+A zig library that provides a type to mark resources, a method to clean resources, and a resource tracker to catch any leaks.

 ## R
 `R(T)` is a type that warps a resource a `T`.
 For example, `R([]u8)` warps a slice of u8.
 To initialize it, call `R([]u8).init`.
 For example: